alleyinteractive/alley-scripts/packages/build-tool/README.md

 ## Usage

-This package offers a command-line interface and exposes a binary, `@alleyinteractive/build-tool` so you can call it directly with npx – an npm package runner.
+This package offers a command-line interface and exposes a binary, `alley-build` so you can call it directly with npx – an npm package runner.
 However, this module is designed to be configured using the scripts section in the package.json file of your project.

 The Alley Build Tool functions as a wrapper for `wp-scripts` and exposes all the possible commands that `wp-scripts` offers.
 The only difference is that the Alley Build Tool will run the `wp-scripts` command with the `--config` flag and point it to the Alley Build Tool's custom webpack configuration file when running the `build` and `start` commands.